-The bill amends section 38-08-04.12 of the North Dakota Century Code, which pertains to the reclamation of land affected by oil and gas activities.
-It mandates that any land disturbed by the construction of well sites, treating plants, saltwater handling facilities, access roads, and underground gathering pipelines must be reclaimed to its original condition as closely as possible.
+The bill amends section 38-08-04.12 of the North Dakota Century Code, which pertains to the reclamation of land disturbed by oil and gas activities.
+It mandates that any land affected by the construction of well sites, treating plants, saltwater handling facilities, access roads, and underground gathering pipelines must be reclaimed to its original condition as closely as possible.
 New provisions require that suitable plant growth material disturbed during construction must be documented and preserved.
-Additionally, the bill allows the commission to waive reclamation requirements for sites and access roads after a well is plugged or a facility is decommissioned, provided there is consent from the relevant government land manager or surface owner.
+Additionally, the bill allows the commission, with consent from the relevant government land manager or surface owner, to waive reclamation requirements for sites and access roads after a well is plugged or a facility is decommissioned, with the waiver documented in the county records.

 Statutes affected: INTRODUCED: 38-08-04.12